Rezuan-Alam-Rean/Rezuan-Alam-Rean/README.md

 ## About Me

 👋 I'm a Computer Science and Engineering student with a passion for coding and innovation.
-As a MEAN Stack developer, I thrive on building dynamic web applications using React, JavaScript, HTML, Node.js, and Tailwind CSS.
+As a MERN Stack developer, I thrive on building dynamic web applications using React, JavaScript, HTML, Node.js, and Tailwind CSS.
 I'm excited about learning new technologies and contributing to open-source projects.
 Let's connect and collaborate on building the future with code! 🌟

 <br />